-- 5. (1) The control of development, including buildings and subdivision of land, shall be in accordance with these Regulations and the development plan. - (2) Notwithstanding the requirements of subregulation (1), the Authority may give permission for development deviating from these Regulations only as provided in the development plan. - (3) These Regulations shall be read with and interpreted having regard to the development plan, provided that where there is a conflict between these Regulations and the Planning Statement for the Cayman Islands 1977, these Regulations shall prevail.
+(1) The control of development, including buildings and subdivision of Control of development land, shall be in accordance with these Regulations and the development plan.

-Applications for building
+- (2) Notwithstanding the requirements of subregulation (1), the Authority may give permission for development deviating from these Regulations only as provided in the development plan. - (3) These regulations shall be read with and interpreted having regard to the development plan, provided that where there is a conflict between these regulations and the Planning Statement for the Cayman Islands 1977, these regulations shall prevail. - (1) Applications for planning permission to carry out development other Applications for building than subdivisions under regulation 22 are to be made on the prescribed forms and accompanied by the following drawings-

-- 6. (1) Applications for building permits for the construction of or changes in building are to be made on the prescribed forms and accompanied by the following drawings- - (a) a location plan (on the same scale as the Registry Index Map where possible); - (b) a site lot plan at a convenient natural scale to indicate items in subregulation (3); - (c) floor plans to a scale of: 1/8 in. = 1 ft. or 1/4 in. = 1 ft.; and - (d) front and rear elevations to a scale of: 1/8 in. = 1 ft. or 1/4 in. = 1 ft.
+- (a) a location plan (on the same scale as the Registry Index Map where possible); - (b) a site lot plan at a convenient natural scale to indicate items in subregulation (3); - (c) floor plans to a scale of: 1/8 inch = 1 foot or 1/4 inch = 1 foot; and - (d) front and rear elevations to a scale of: 1/8 inch = 1 foot or 1/4 inch = 1 foot